Corazón | Soho Mexican Restaurant

 What’s a breakfast taco, you ask?

 Well, here it ranges from the Huevos Benedict, a taco stuffed with ham hock hash, eggs, caramelised onions and green chilli hollandaise to the Divorced Eggs, with fried eggs, crispy corn tortillas and salsa.
-Of course those with a sweet tooth are not to be left out, and they’ll be knocking up buttermilk and blue corn pancakes with caramelised bananas and toasted pecans.
+For the sweeter of tooth, there’s buttermilk and blue corn pancakes with caramelised bananas and toasted pecans.

-After all that you’ll be drier than the Chihuahuan desert, so you’ll be wanting a look at their margaritas and agave-based cocktails – as well as agua frescas including a hibiscus ice tea and horchata.
+To wash it down, there’s margaritas and agave-based cocktails – as well as agua frescas, hibiscus ice tea and iced horchata.
 If you’re feeling adventurous, of course, you can ask for their home-made Tepache, a sort of pineapple cider with different fruity flavours.

 That’s some in-cider knowledge.